How To Get "Daisy Jones" Hair, According To The Lead Stylist

 The secret to styling those loose, natural-looking waves?
 Hennings used the Dyson Corrale Straightener.
 "With Camila, I used the straightening iron to do a 'C' wave [flicking the iron back and forth for a bend] all the way down her hair," Hennings explains.
 "I did it super quick so it just looked like she just let her hair dry."
 Plus, the Corrale is practical for behind-the-scenes use.
 "What's great about it is that it's cordless, so I can grab the iron and run onset and fix something," Hennings adds.

-Karen Sirko's Brigitte Bargot Volume
+Karen Sirko's Brigitte Bardot Volume

 As for the band's keyboardist, Karen (played by Suki Waterhouse), there was a specific style inspiration in mind: Brigitte Bardot.
 "At first I was just Googling 'looks from the '70s' and then I saw this one picture and I thought, that's it," Hennings explains.
 "It's Brigitte Bardot with big hair and her legs spread, throwing dice with a cigarette hanging out of her mouth.
 I was like, ‘That’s Suki.’"